WGBH-MLA/openvault3/app/views/exhibits/boston_civil_rights.md

 <a name="footnote-31"></a><sup>31</sup>Ross Barnett, “A Theoretical Perspective,” 23.

 <a name="footnote-32"></a><sup>32</sup>Later, they became activists in educational initiatives such as the school boycotts and the creation of Operation Exodus; Sarah Ann Shaw personal papers.
-Copy in author=s possession; Sarah Ann Shaw, telephone interview with the author, February 26, 2007.
+Copy in author's possession; Sarah Ann Shaw, telephone interview with the author, February 26, 2007.

 <a name="footnote-33"></a><sup>33</sup>See Day, “The Freedom Movement in Massachusetts,” 7.